 All educational, admissions, and food costs are generously covered by our funders.

-During the Spring 2017 semester, SEED Academy will meet on eight Saturdays.
+During the Fall 2017 semester, SEED Academy will meet on eight Saturdays.
 All SEED Academy days begin at 10:00 A.M. and end at 3:30 P.M. unless otherwise noted.

 |Fall semester||Spring semester|